Brighton Chamber Choir: History

-For a short time Christopher Larley followed Paul Brough as music director.
+For a short time Christopher Larley followed Paul Brough as music director and Jane Money held the post from 2005 to 2019.

-Since 2005 Jane Money has been music director.
-A T Nail is assistant director.
+Ruth Kerr is the current music director, and Claire Williams is the choir accompanist.

-Sir Simon Rattle is President of the choir.
-Choir chairman is Tony Hawkey.
+Sir Simon Rattle is president of the choir.
+Choir chairman is Jo Oldham.

 Repertoire and highlights

 Brighton Chamber Choir performs both unaccompanied and with organ, piano or chamber orchestra.

 Their repertoire of sacred and secular music ranges from the Renaissance to present day.

 Brighton Chamber Choir has performed live on Classic FM and each May takes part in the Brighton Festival Fringe and the Clifton, Montpelier, Powis Festival (CMP).

 The choir also has performed at the Brighton Early Music Festival at Danny House, Hurstpierpoint, at Nymans Gardens for the National Trust and in the Royal Pavilion, Brighton for the Lord Mayor's Music Evening.

 In 2010 the choir gave another first performance – Requiem, by composer A T Nail, and in 2011 Requiem was recorded professionally by the choir.

 Brighton Chamber Choir celebrated its twentieth anniversary in 2010 with a performance of Bach's Mass in B Minor at St Michael and All Angels Church, Brighton with London's Linden Baroque Orchestra.

 The choir has given support to charities, notably The Martlets Hospice, Diabetes UK and St Dunstans.